yonaskolb/SwagGen/README.md

 An example template for Swift can be found [here](Templates/Swift/template.json)

-### 2. stencil files
+### 2. Stencil files
 These files follow the **Stencil** file format outlined here [https://stencil.fuller.li](https://stencil.fuller.li)

 ## Formatters
 Formatters change what information is available to the templates and how it's formatted.
-They can be specified via the formatter property in the `template.json` file.
+They can be specified via the formatter property in the `template.yml` file.
 Usually these would map to a specific target language, but can be customized for different purposes.

 ## Output Languages
 SwagGen can be used to generate code for any language.
 At the moment there is only a formatter and template for **Swift**